PolyhedronStudio/Polyhedron-Engine/README.md

   4. That should be all.
 Generate the CMake Cache if VS2019 isn't doing so already, and build the project.
   5. For resource files, please reach out to us on our [Discord](https://discord.gg/5tadZ96cvY).

+### Linux

+  1. Clone the repository and its submodules from git:
+  `git clone --branch Engine-0.2 --recursive https://github.com/WatIsDeze/Nail-Crescent `

+  2. Create a build folder inside your <PROJECT_ROOT> directory.
+Open a terminal in this location, and enter the following:
+  `cmake ../src && make`

+  3. If all goes well, you will now have a nac, nacded, basenac/clgame.so, and basenac/svgame.so.
+If not, we're still looking for help in this department.
+Feel free to reach out to us on our [Discord](https://discord.gg/5tadZ96cvY) if interested.

 ## Photo Mode